elena19m/cloud-courses/website/docs/common/azure/_deploy_java_app_aks.md

 :::info
 You can either work in the [Azure Cloud Shell](https://portal.azure.com/#cloudshell/) where `az` is installed or use the `az` in the OpenStack VM.

+This tutorial is meant to be run in OpenStack VM because it requires `docker` installed.
 :::